logux/logux_rails/README.md

 LoguxRails will try to find Action for the specific message from logux-server.
 For example, for `project/rename` action, you should define `Action::Project` class, inherited from `Logux::Action` base class, and implement `rename` method.

+You can execute `rake logux:actions` to get the list of available action types, or `rakelogux:channels` to get the list of available channels

 ## Todo

 - Add permit method to logux params